kuttor/dotfiles/README.md

-# Kuttors DotFiles
+Kuttors DotFiles
 --------------------

 Dotfiles... do you love automating them as much as I do?
 Well if you do, you're in luck!

 This is a one and done kinda approach.
+I am a Senior DevOps Engineer and so automation is extremely important to me, also quick fast terminals.

+This is that.
+If you have any questions ask... this has been years and years of trials and tribulations.
+Testing.
+Finding what works what doesn't.

 Main packages that  will be installed and configured:
 - Zsh